Nystatin: Mechanism of action

 Like amphotericin B and natamycin, nystatin is an ionophore.
 It binds to ergosterol, a major component of the fungal cell membrane.
 When present in sufficient concentrations, it forms pores in the membrane that lead to K+ leakage, acidification, and death of the fungus.
 Ergosterol is a sterol unique to fungi, so the drug does not have such catastrophic effects on animals or plants.
 However, many of the systemic/toxic effects of nystatin in humans are attributable to its binding to mammalian sterols, namely cholesterol.
 This is the effect that accounts for the nephrotoxicity observed when high serum levels of nystatin are achieved.
+Despite the molecular similarities and differences of ergosterol and cholesterol, there is currently no consensus as to why nystatin has a higher binding affinity for ergosterol because it remains unclear how the nystatin pores are formed.
+Researchers have concluded thus far that nystatin pores are formed from 4-12 nystatin molecules, with an unknown number of the necessary sterol interactions.

 Nystatin also impacts cell membrane potential and transport by lipid peroxidation.
 Conjugated double bonds in nystatin's structure steal electron density from ergosterol in fungal cell membranes.
 Lipid peroxidation alters the hydrophilicity of the interior of channels in the membrane, which is necessary to transport ions and polar molecules.
 Disruption of membrane transport from nystatin results in rapid cell death.
 Lipid peroxidation by nystatin also contributes significantly to K+ leakage due to structural modifications of the membrane.